What Is Faux Silk?- Why Faux Silk Velvet Fabric Is Better

-With a history as rich as its textures, velvet has long been associated with the word “luxury” for centuries.
-From the dragon robes of ancient Chinese emperors to the royal garbs of Medieval European kings, velvet was a status symbol reserved only for the ruling class and nobility.
+With a history as rich as its textures, silk velvet has been associated with the word “luxury” for centuries.
+From the dragon robes of ancient Chinese emperors to the royal garbs of Medieval European kings, silk velvet was a status symbol reserved only for the ruling class and nobility.

-Though velvet has lost much of its exclusivity nowadays, it’s still a high-end fabric used for clothing, upholstery, furniture, and of course, bedding.
-Considering its prominence in today’s fashion and textile industries, it’s safe to say that velvet has stood the test of time and is regarded as a timeless luxury fabric.
+Though silk velvet has lost much of its exclusivity nowadays, it’s still a high-end fabric used for clothing, upholstery, furniture, and bedding.
+Considering silk velvet’s prominence in today’s fashion and textile industries, it’s safe to say that it has stood the test of time and is regarded as a timeless luxury fabric.

 How is Silk Velvet Made?

 According to historians, silk velvet was first introduced to the world in the 14th century in East Asia and traveled its way into Europe via the Silk Road.
 During the Renaissance, draw loom technology improved, and so did silk velvet production.

 These days, silk velvet is woven with machine looms.
 With a special type of loom, two layers of fabric are simultaneously woven together to produce a dense pile.
 The layers are then separated, which results in the vertically protruding fibers that make the signature velvet texture.

 But even though silk velvet can now be produced faster and is made more accessible, it’s still considered an expensive fabric.
 To satisfy the ever-growing demand for silk velvet, many more affordable and sustainable alternatives have popped up in recent years—and the most popular one is faux silk velvet.

 Because it's easier to produce, faux silk velvet has become a cost-effective replacement for real silk velvet for many manufacturers.
 Aside from economic reasons, faux silk velvet provides a long list of pros over real silk velvet.
 Here are just a few: